zapata-engineering/orquestra-sdk/docs/guides/workflow-syntax.rst

 What doesn't work
 =================

-This is a list of the gotchas we've seen our users falling for.
-Some of these would be very difficult to enable given the underlying system constraints.
-Others might be solvable, but might have had low priority.
+The following are examples of common gotchas that our users have run into, and the workarounds and/or prescribed methods of achieving the desired behaviour.
+Note that many of these cases will be the subject of future work, so the behaviour documented here is liable to change.

 .. only:: internal